 A Better Way To Deal With Problems

 It may not be the problem that is the problem.
-In this article I want to share some useful questions that can powerfully alter your feelings about a problem and help you think constructively how to resolve it.
+In this article, I want to share some useful questions that can powerfully alter your feelings about a problem and help you think constructively about how to resolve it.

 Our ability to produce intelligent solutions to complex problems is a direct result of our ability to ask useful questions about that problem.
 So it is not thinking per se that we need to be good at, necessarily, although this helps too, but asking smart questions.